 One example of this will be the new Terminal 4 at Changi Airport, which relies heavily on automated systems.
 With virtually no human contact, passengers can go through check-in, immigration clearance, and boarding doors.
 This strategy would set human beings free, so they can focus on doing more productive work.
 This also improves engineers’ career opportunities, as their work would rely increasingly on programming computers to complete increasingly complex processes.
 If you are enthusiastic about being part of this, you should consider pursuing an electrical and electronics degree.

 Different Singapore government agencies have authorized public access to their data.
 This transparency allows tech engineers and startups to create their solutions with more government data.
 Bus Uncle, the ‘most Singaporean’ public transportation app, provides the bus arrival timings with a touch of Singlish and extracts data from DataMall (LTA) of the Land Transport Authority.
 Bus Uncle is just one example of the many innovative app solutions which improve Singaporeans’ lives in small but meaningful ways.

 3. Biomedical engineering

-Healthcare and technology integration is an essential field for Singapore, which confronts an ageing population.
+Healthcare and technology integration is an essential field for Singapore, which confronts an aging population.
 As such, creative healthcare innovations are expected to take a piece of the pie from the industry.
-Local companies were urged to look at eldercare solutions and medical robotics to support caregivers who are overworked as a result of a job rush.
-The options are infinite, from encouraging Alzheimer patients to take their drugs to make stroke patients exercise.
+Local companies were urged to look at eldercare solutions and medical robotics to support caregivers who are overworked due to a job rush.
+The options are infinite, from encouraging Alzheimer’s patients to take their drugs to make stroke patients exercise.

 4. Chemical engineering

-The Market Transformation Map (ITM) unveiled last October also disclosed proposals for reforming the current processes of chemical production by embracing revolutionary technologies.
+The Market Transformation Map (ITM) unveiled last October also disclosed proposals for reforming chemical production processes by embracing revolutionary technologies.
 One thousand four hundred new jobs will be generated within the sector by 2025, according to projections.